William Coley: Commercialization and current use of Coley's Toxins

 From its creation in 1893, to 1962 with the introduction of the Kefauver Harris Amendment, Coley's toxins were being used to treat several types of cancers around the world.
 In the United States, it was exclusively sourced by Parke-Davis, America's oldest and largest drug maker at the time.
 The passing of the 1962 Kefauver Harris Amendment, however, required Coley's toxins to be labeled as a "new drug" by the Food and Drug Administration.
 It was this final blow to Coley's life work that drastically reduced the use of the concoction for cancer treatment.
 Since its changed status under the FDA, it has only been able to be prescribed through experimental clinical trials, which have continuously produced mixed results.

-Coley published the results of his work as a case series, making it difficult to interpret them with confidence.
-According to the American Cancer Society, "More research would be needed to determine what benefit, if any, this therapy might have for people with cancer".
-Cancer Research UK say that "available scientific evidence does not currently support claims that Coley's toxins can treat or prevent cancer".
+Effectiveness

+There is no good evidence that Coley's toxins have any benefit in cancer treatment, and their use as an adjunct or replacement for established treatment risks serious harm.
 According to Cancer Research UK's current statement regarding Coley's toxins, people with cancer who participate in the Coley's immunotherapy alongside conventional cancer treatments, or who use it as a substitute for those treatments, risk seriously harming their health.